hiviah/brmdoor_libnfc/README.md

 and a PN53x-based reader.
 So you basically swipe your card, and if it's in database, the door unlocks.

+It's a bit old project, so requires python 2 (didn't have time for porting).
+At least currently (2010-05-28) still works on latest Raspberry 4 and Raspbian Buster.

 Info about authorized users and their cards and keys is stored in sqlite database.

 It also supports physical *OPEN/CLOSE state* button for people to indicate if place is opened to public.
 The state can be reported via IRC topic